CtrlK

 Suggestions

-Add an explicit validation checkpoint to the Implementation Workflow, e.g., 'Test settings parsing with validate-settings.sh before deploying hooks'.
+Add explicit validation checkpoints to the implementation workflow (e.g., 'Test parsing with validate-settings.sh before wiring into hooks').

 DimensionReasoningScore